-[SPC + 2 3 4] (Chord s): Saves the current contents of the editor to a file.
-Please note, that music files have the extension ".HMF", which cannot be changed.
+[SPC + 2 3 4] (Chord s): Saves the current contents of the Editor to a file.
+If no name has been assigned yet, Actilino suggests the name "musik.hmf".
+You can also overwrite the name.
+Please note that music files have the extension ".HMF" which cannot be changed.

-[SPC + 1 2 3 4] (Chord p): Plays the music you entered, following the position of playback with the cursor, and scrolling when appropriate.
+[SPC + 1 2 3 4] (Chord p): Plays the music you entered, following the position of playback with the cursor and scrolling when appropriate.

-[SPC + 1 2 3 6] (Chord v): Toggles entry of shorter note values, enabling you to type notes of lengths shorter than 8th.
+[SPC + 1 2 3 6] (Chord v): Toggles entry of shorter note values, enabling you to type notes of lengths shorter than an 8th.